sweenr/gatsby-personal-site/content/blogs/20200423-How-Docker-Cloud-Not-Anymore/index.md

 ---
 title: We used to run Docker in the cloud.
 Here's why we don't anymore.
+author: Richard Sween
+description: While we were successful, we decided there was a better way.
+Find out what our biggest mistake was and how it could help you.
 date: 2020-04-23T20:50:21.162Z
 featuredImage: whale.jpg
 featuredImageAlt: Whale Breaching